(Updated July 2023)

-The San Jacinto County Master Gardeners cadre (those who had completed their educational and volunteer hours) began its service with its organizational meeting November 10, 2010.
-“A Plan for Success” developed by the inaugural 25 paid members included the establishment of a Mission Statement, By-laws and Policy and Procedures and a web-site.
+Initial trainees who completed their educational and volunteer hours attended the first organizational meeting November 10, 2010.
+“A Plan for Success” was developed by the inaugural 25 paid members, including a Mission Statement, bylaws, policies and procedures, and a website.